- Call for Abstracts

 - You may register for either an oral presentation or a poster presentaiton, but not both.

-- A person can be the presenter on no more than 1 competitive poster; any subsequently-registered posters will be considered non-competitive and may be
+- You can be the presenter on only one (1) competitive poster; any subsequently-registered posters will be considered non-competitive and may be

 rejected due to space limitations.

-- Oral presentations should be limited to 1 presenter per presentation, except in those rare instances where work on a project is equally shared between
+- An oral presentation is limited to one presenter, except in those rare instances where work on a project is equally shared between

-two individual.
+two individuals.
 In those cases, each may deliver a portion of the presentation if the

 portions are well-planned and organized in advance -- decide who will be the lead